sjswitzer/SchemeJS/notes.md

 Strings, numbers, booleans and Functions: Check.
 I threw in BigInt for fun.
 "Factoral" likes it.

 Function are data.
 Check.
-You can create a function from a string and get the string body of a function.
+You can create a Function from a string and get the string body of a function.

 Atoms: Check.
 They're Symbols (in the ATOMS dictionary).